 Allow me to elaborate.
 On my last business class flight from London to Zürich a few weeks back, my dinner consisted of a “Posh Ploughman’s”.
 This involved a Mini Pork pie, a Small Wedge of Stilton, two Cherry Tomatoes, a tiny pile of assorted Greenery, and a Crusty Bread Roll.
 And while the whole ensemble was good, it’s the kind of thing I expect to find in a country pub, not in British Airways business class.
 On the way back, the offering was “Slow Braised Beef” which translated into “Shoe Leather, accompanied by potatoes and assorted vegetables.”
 It was the first time I’ve ever complained about the food on any flight I’ve ever taken.

-Compared to my previous short-haul business class experiences with BA, the overall effect was cheap, to say the least.
+Compared to all my previous short-haul business class experiences with BA, the overall effect was cheap, to say the least.

 And yet, British Airways continues to act as though nothing has changed, when the only thing which hasn’t, is the ticket price.
 Which brings me right back to considering your existing customer-base.
 As I said previously, British Airways services upward of 40,000,000 passengers annually.
 A fair percentage of these are repeat customers and/or members of the Executive Club program, who have come to expect (you guessed it), a certain standard of service.